rikosintie/Discovery/usage.md

   282986-40a427     H24                             1
 ```

-On a non modular switch you can't use:
+On a non-modular switch you can't use:

 ```bash
 sh mac-address | exclude 24|25